 Finance professionals desiring to serve as business systems analysts may be able to present themselves as candidates by repackaging their current skills and/or pursuing certifications in top ERP systems and business applications such as SAP, Oracle/Peoplesoft, JD Edwards, Microsoft Dynamics GP and even Sage 50 Accounting (formerly Peachtree Accounting) or QuickBooks for less-complex systems consulting.
 Individuals best suited for these opportunities will also have excellent communication and client interaction skills.

 The time invested acquiring certifications or honing skills will be well spent since these opportunities or others similar to them are not likely to go away any time soon.
 Professionals who can combine their existing functional expertise with more sophisticated systems knowledge will be in an ideal position to advance their careers.

 Resources for business systems analysts

 What salaries are business systems analysts commanding right now?
-Visit our Salary Center to download a free copy of the latest Robert Half Salary Guide for compensation data on more than 190 accounting and financial positions.
+Download your free copy of the 2018 Robert Half Salary Guide for compensation data on more than 190 accounting and financial positions.